-- BC62 The Board's proposals to implement its chosen option were exposed for public comment between August and November 2019 in two Exposure Drafts: - (a) ED 297 Removal of Special Purpose Financial Statements for Certain For-Profit Private Sector Entities, which proposed the matters set out in this Standard, including the scope of the removal of SPFS and applicable transitional relief; and - (b) ED 295 General Purpose Financial Statements - Simplified Disclosures for For-Profit and Notfor-Profit Tier 2 Entities, which proposed the revised Tier 2 GPFS framework.
-The proposals of ED 295 are addressed in detail in AASB 1060 and its Basis for Conclusions. - BC63 Extensive outreach was conducted on the proposals, including roundtables in Melbourne, Sydney, Brisbane, Perth and Adelaide, attended by 73 stakeholders. - The Board received 19 formal submissions on ED 297 from stakeholders representing professional service BC64 firms, regulators, professional bodies, academics, preparers, software providers and others. - BC65 All submissions to the Board, summaries of outreach and deliberations by the Board were made available to the public on the AASB website. - BC66 The Board did not undertake field testing of the proposals, for reasons including the time-sensitive nature of the project and that transition from SPFS to GPFS is not a new requirement.
-The Board noted that many SGE entities would have transitioned shortly prior to the development of the proposals, and those entities had not shared any issues in that process with the Board. - BC67 The next section details the matters considered by the Board in developing those proposals and this Standard, including where relevant the Board's decisions on how to address stakeholder feedback as part of the exposure process.
+- BC62 The Board's proposals to implement its chosen option were exposed for public comment between August and November 2019 in two Exposure Drafts: - (a) ED 297 Removal of Special Purpose Financial Statements for Certain For-Profit Private Sector Entities, which proposed the matters set out in this Standard, including the scope of the removal of SPFS and applicable transitional relief; and - (b) ED 295 General Purpose Financial Statements Simplified Disclosures for For-Profit and Notfor-Profit Tier 2 Entities, which proposed the revised Tier 2 GPFS framework.
+The proposals of ED 295 are addressed in detail in AASB 1060 and its Basis for Conclusions. - BC63 Extensive outreach was conducted on the proposals, including roundtables in Melbourne, Sydney, Brisbane, Perth and Adelaide, attended by 73 stakeholders. - BC64 The Board received 19 formal submissions on ED 297 from stakeholders representing professional service firms, regulators, professional bodies, academics, preparers, software providers and others. - BC65 All submissions to the Board, summaries of outreach and deliberations by the Board were made available to the public on the AASB website. - BC66 The Board did not undertake field testing of the proposals, for reasons including the time-sensitive nature of the project and that transition from SPFS to GPFS is not a new requirement.
+The Board noted that many SGE entities would have transitioned shortly prior to the development of the proposals, and those entities had not shared any issues in that process with the Board.